 Outline of Haggai

 1. A Prophetic Call to Rebuild the TempleThe Jerusalem temple, unlike the tabernacle, was a permanent structure, although (like the tabernacle) it was a place of worship and religious activity.
-On one occasion Jesus felt such activity was unacceptable and, as reported in all four Gospels, drove from the temple those engaged… More (Haggai 1:1-11)
+On one occasion Jesus felt such activity was unacceptable and, as reported in all four Gospels, drove from the temple those engaged… (Haggai 1:1-11)

-In the second year of King DariusThe name of kings of the Persians and Medes.
-More, the sixth month, the first day of the month (August 29, 520 B.C.E.), the word of the Lord comes to the prophet Haggai, and he calls on JoshuaThe successor of Moses, Joshua led the Israelites into Canaan More the high priestThe high priest was the most powerful priest in the temple in Jerusalem.
+In the second year of King Darius, the sixth month, the first day of the month (August 29, 520 B.C.E.), the word of the Lord comes to the prophet Haggai, and he calls on Joshua, the high priestThe high priest was the most powerful priest in the temple in Jerusalem.
 The high priest Caiaphas held the office during the trial of Jesus.
-Later, in the New Testament book of Hebrews, the role of merciful high priest is ascribed to the resurrected Jesus.
-More and ZerubbabelThe governor of Judah who helped rebuild the Temple after the exile More the governor to rebuild the temple.
-The former exiles have not prospered, and Haggai blames the poor yield of the land on the fact that the temple still lies in ruins eighteen years after the end of the Babylonian exile.
+Later, in the New Testament book of Hebrews, the role of merciful high priest is ascribed to the resurrected Jesus., and Zerubbabel, the governor, to rebuild the Temple.
+The returned exiles have not prospered, and Haggai blames the poor yield of the land on the fact that the Temple still lies in ruins 18 years after the end of the Babylonian exile.

 2. The People and Leaders Obey (Haggai 1:12-15)

-Joshua, Zerubbabel, and the people are stirred to obedience by Haggai’s words, and they begin work on the temple.
+Joshua, Zerubbabel, and the people are stirred to obedience by Haggai’s words, and they begin work on the Temple.
 Haggai prophesies again to promise that the Lord will be with them.

 3. Promise of a Glorious Second Temple (Haggai 2:1-9)

-The word of the Lord comes to Haggai again, and he reassures the people that the second temple will be more glorious than the first.
-The Lord will “shake the heavens and the earth and the sea and the dry land” (2:6) and the nations, so that their treasure will come to Jerusalem and will fill the temple with splendor.
+The word of the Lord comes to Haggai again, and he reassures the people that the Second Temple will be more glorious than the first.
+The Lord will “shake the heavens and the earth and the sea and the dry land” (2:6) and the nations, so that their treasure will come to Jerusalem and will fill the Temple with splendor.
 The Lord will also grant prosperity to the people.

 4. A Ruling from the Priests (Haggai 2:10-19)